marionlo/100-days-of-code/README.md

 ### Day 38: November 11, 2018
 **Today's Progress**: Today I've finished reading chapter 4 of my current book: Professional JavaScript for Web Developers, the language basics.
 Always good to view the fundamentals again.

+### Day 39: November 12, 2018
+**Today's Progress**: Today I've worked on my portfolio.
+Did the structure and started to work on the first section of the website, the header and the navigation menu.
+**Today's Progress**: wanted to do the website with React or Angular to train, but I think it will be better if I do it in plain HTML, CSS and Vanilla JS.